hana-sebia/hana-sebia.github.io/content/authors/admin/_index.md

 ## About Me

-Ph.D. candidate at the French national research institute Inria.
-My research focuses on machine learning for healthcare data, combining structured clinical data and medical imaging.
-I work on temporal phenotyping for high-dimensional electronic health records (EHR) using tensor factorization methods, as well as for medical image analysis.
-In addition, I develop deep learning models for vascular segmentation, modality transfer, and super-resolution in functional ultrasound (fUS) imaging.
-My goal is to design interpretable and efficient models that support data-driven discovery and decision-making in both clinical and preclinical settings.
+Ph.D. candidate at Inria, the French national research institute for digital science and technology.
+My research focuses on machine learning methods for tabular data and medical imaging.
+I work on developing interpretable and efficient models to extract meaningful representations from high-dimensional data.
+My interests include temporal modeling and tensor factorization for structured data, as well as deep learning approaches for image segmentation, generation, and modality transfer.